Map example specification

 - Read and log the loaded library’s supported native render backends from

-mln_supported_render_backend_mask(), then validate that the loaded native library supports the graphics API selected for this run; fail fast with a readable message if not. - Create the host presentation surface and initialize the graphics backend for the selected graphics API.
+mln_supported_render_backend_mask(), then validate that the loaded native library supports the graphics API selected for this run; fail fast with a readable message if not. - Create the host presentation surface and initialize the graphics backend for the selected graphics API, on the render loop thread.

 - Create runtime (